GrayedFox/blockscrape/README.md

 The scraper does have some persistance although it's pretty basic: blockscrape saves the last written block to a file (`last-written-block`) and will begin from the next block down the chain, so you can safely restart it with, say, a cron job in case it dies.

+The data dumps are saved in the (you guessed it!) dumps folder which

 * BLOCKSCRAPECACHESIZE: max transactions able to be stored in the LRU cache (defaults to `100000`)
 * BLOCKSCRAPECLI: the name of the cli interface of your local blockchain, in undefined defaults to `bitcoin-cli`
 * BLOCKSCRAPEFROM: the first block (inclusive) to scrape, if undefined attempt to read from `last-written-block` file
 * BLOCKSCRAPETO: the final block (inclusive) to scrape, if undefined defaults to `0`
+* BLOCKSCRAPELIMIT: the maximum amount of blocks to write before shutting the process down, defaults to `0`

+> NOTE: The BLOCKSCRAPELIMIT defaults to 0 but will be set at runtime to the difference between BLOCKSCRAPEFROM and BLOCKSCRAPETO so it can be safely left alone.
+Setting a limit is useful if, say, you want blockscrape to shutdown after N blocks or if you want to have multiple data dumps of N blocks instead of one giant data dump

 ### Running Blockscrape

-Now that you know what the environment variables do you could, for example, scrape blocks 2000-3000 by doing:
+Now that you know what the environment variables do you could, for example, scrape block 30000 to block 10 by doing:

-* `BLOCKSCRAPECLI=litecoin-cli BLOCKSCRAPEFROM=2000 BLOCKSCRAPETO=3000 blockscrape`
+* `BLOCKSCRAPECLI=litecoin-cli BLOCKSCRAPEFROM=30000 BLOCKSCRAPETO=10 blockscrape`

-Typing out those hefty environment variables every time would be tedious and I figure you want to do other things if scraping large amounts of data.
-In that case consider starting (and possibly restarting) blockscrape with a script like
+Typing out those hefty environment variables every time would be tedious and I figure you probably don't want to sit around staring at your screen to ensure the blockscrape is alive and well while scraping large amounts of data.

-so:
+In that case consider starting (and potentially restarting) blockscrape with a script like so:

 ```bash
 # restartBlockscrape.sh